Before Visiting Turkey Tips

 If you want to be able to use the restroom in rural Turkey, you will master this task.

-My best advice, fully squat.
+Pro tip: Fully squat.
 Trust me on this one.
-Upon coming, I was eternally grateful for my years of growing up going camping and having to learn such a task.
+Upon coming, I was suddenly eternally grateful for my years of growing up going camping and traveling to Uganda.

-One time I went with a couple of Turkish friends to a fish restaurant to celebrate a friend.
+One time I went with a couple of Turkish friends to a fish restaurant to celebrate a friend with mezeler and raki.
 I figured they knew what they were doing so I just went with it.

 If you don’t look at a menu with prices, you might find yourself at the end of a great night with a 1200 tl bill when you thought it would be much cheaper.